backslashmatt/mattv-about-me/README.md

 ## Angular CLI Explorer

-This project contains an Angular CLI Explorer, which constructs the desired CLI command after selecting from the available options
+This project contains an Angular CLI Explorer, which constructs the desired CLI command after selecting from the available options.